Monfalcone railway station

 Monfalcone railway station (Stazione di Monfalcone) serves the town and comune of Monfalcone, in the autonomous region of Friuli-Venezia Giulia, northeastern Italy.

 Opened in 1860, the station is a junction between the Venice–Trieste railway and the Udine–Trieste railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
 The train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 Location

 Monfalcone railway station is situated at Piazza della Stazione, at the northeastern edge of the town centre.

 History

 The station became operational on 1 October 1860, upon the opening of the Galleria–Cormons section of the Udine–Trieste railway.
 On 11 June 1894, the station was connected with that of Cervignano, thus completing the Venice–Trieste railway from Venice via Portogruaro.